beast-dev/doc/tutorials/workshop_continuous_diffusion_yfv/workshop_continuous_diffusion_yfv.md

 * In the `Clocks` tab, select the Lognormal relaxed molecular clock  (Uncorrelated) model.

-* In the `Trees` tab, select the skygrid model as the demographic tree prior (`Coalescent: Bayesian SkyFrid`), with 36 grid points (`number of parameters`) and `A time at last transition point` set to `0.6948424` (to define grid points approximating the number of epidemiological weeks spanned by the duration of the phylogeny).
+* In the `Trees` tab, select the skygrid model as the demographic tree prior (`Coalescent: Bayesian SkyGrid`), with 36 grid points (`number of parameters`) and `A time at last transition point` set to `0.6948424` (to define grid points approximating the number of epidemiological weeks spanned by the duration of the phylogeny).

-* In the `MCMC` tab, set the chain length to 500,000,000 and the sampling frequencies to 50000.
+* In the `MCMC` tab, set the chain length to 500,000,000 and the sampling frequencies to 50,000.
 Set the File name stem to 'YFV\_RRW\_cauchy' and generate the beast file ('YFV\_RRW\_cauchy.xml').

 ### Run BEAST and load the xml file.